litecave/pckp/DOCS.md

 `/api/package/test`

 ## GET `/api/package/<package>/download`
-Downloads the package in a .zip file.
+Downloads the package in a .tar file.

 ### Params
 - package: Package name.

 ### Response
-Responds with a .zip file of the package.
+Responds with a .tar file of the package.

 ### Example
 `/api/package/test/download`